Category management: Definition, benefits, and role in effective promotion planning

 Data-driven decision-making-icon

-Category management serves as the bridge between understanding your products and understanding your customers, assisting catmans and merchants’ efforts to plan and execute promotions strategically.
-It also enables them to craft data-driven promotions that go beyond just discounts and gut-feeling-based offerings, transforming your promotion planning game from gambling and taking gut-based decisions to a data-driven approach that fuels category growth and profitability.
+Category management bridges the gap between understanding products and customers, helping category managers and merchants plan and execute strategic promotions.
+It enables data-driven promotions that go beyond discounts, shifting from gut-based decisions to a more effective approach that drives growth and profitability.

 5. Conclusion